pbaekgaard/Overleaf-Themes/README.md

-# Overleaf-Catppuccin-Tampermonkey-
+# Tampermonkey Themes!

-A Tampermonkey script, that changes the theme of Overleaf to catppuccin colors.
+Tampermonkey scripts, that changes the theme of websites i use.

 ## Requirements

 - Tampermonkey Browser Extension
--   The SLext Browser Extension, as some of the CSS requires this extension.
-    -   It also gives some nice quality of life features

 ## Tips:

--   Set the editor theme to Dracula
+- Set the editor theme to Dracula in Overleaf
 - Enable VIM mode and become blazing fast! 🔥